GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 | discovery_reward | The reward when changing a cell in the map                            | Any non-negative real            |
 | pump_exploration_reward | The reward when discovering a pump in the map                  | Any non-negative real            |

-We do not recommend changing drone_diameter value, since it matches the drone used in this project.
+We do not recommend changing `drone_diameter value`, since it matches the drone used in this project.
 However if done, it should match the used drone.
-The laser_range and laser_diameter should also match the laser that it being used.
+The `laser_range` and `laser_diameter` should also match the laser that is being used.
-Safety_range can be changed if one is experimenting with how close the drone should be able to get to objects.
+`safety_range` can be changed if one is experimenting with how close the drone should be able to get to objects.

 | drone_specs | Description                                                           | Values                           |
 | ----------------- | ------------------------------------------------------------- | -------------------------------- |